acfoltzer/policies/citizen_code_of_conduct.md

 other concerns, please notify a community organizer as soon as possible.

-[CONTACT_INFO_HERE; we should probably make this a separate email from committee@haskell.org so incidents can be fast-tracked]
+[CONTACT_INFO_HERE; we should probably make this a separate email from the committee address so incidents can be fast-tracked]

 Additionally, community organizers are available to help community members engage with local law enforcement or to